moisestech/deep-learning-js/Part-2-Intro-TF-JS/2_setup-linear-regress/2-2-inside-model-fit/2-2-1-Intuitions-Gradient-Optimizations.md

 ## **Vocabulary**

-- **gradient-descent optimization** - In optimization, a gradient method is an algorithm to solve problems of the form. with the search directions defined by the gradient of the function at the current point.
-Examples of gradient methods are the gradient descent and the conjugate gradient.
+- **gradient-descent optimization** - In optimization, a gradient method is an algorithm to solve problems of the form.
+  - With the search directions defined by the gradient of the function at the current point.
+  - Examples of gradient methods are the gradient descent and the conjugate gradient.
 - **random initialization** - This serves the process of symmetry-breaking and gives much better accuracy.
   - In this method, the weights are initialized very close to zero, but randomly.
   - This helps in breaking symmetry and every neuron is no longer performing the same computation.